opensourcehk/2016.opensource.hk/_src/README.md

 ### Folder Structure

-The repository contains these folders:
+The repository contains these files and folders:
 ```
+gulpfile.js   - gulp automation files, like Makefile in nodejs
+package.json  - node js configurations
+README.MD     - this file
+configs/      - config files for the generation process
+public/       - all files in this folder is generated from src
+                should serve this folder as document root for production
 src/          - a folder to contain all source codes
   css/        - all scss / css files
     lib/      - css libraries downloaded (e.g. bootstrap)